Analysis | You Know Whose Deposits Aren’t Safe? The Unbanked

 Later this year the Fed will launch FedNow, a payments service that will allow customers of participating banks and other financial institutions to send and receive funds immediately.
 That would put banks on a more even footing with non-bank digital wallets and mobile apps on convenience, while maintaining their additional consumer protections.
 However, adoption by banks is voluntary, and it will take time for the unbanked and underbanked to learn about this option.

 Bank accounts that are tailored to people on the margins of the banking system are essential.
 Since the pandemic began, the FDIC has led the #GetBanked program to help people open bank accounts.
 One impetus was to ensure that families got all their money from their stimulus checks, instead of losing some of it to check cashing fees.
 One of the partners in the initiative is Bank On from the non-profit Cities for Financial Empowerment Fund.
 They certify bank or credit union accounts that have a $25 or less minimum opening balance, $5 or less required monthly fees, and other standard features for free, including FDIC deposit insurance.
-Currently, there are 340 accounts across the country, largely at community and regional banks and credit unions in the program.
-Participation by larger banks would greatly extend the reach of the program.
+Currently, there are 340 accounts across the country, including at most of the largest banks, in the program.
+Participation by more small and regional banks and credit unions would greatly extend the reach of the program.
 The unbanked is a structural problem which requires structural changes in the offerings of banks.

 Discussions now about how to make banks safer for customers should also include how to make them more inclusive.
 Everyone deserves that peace of mind with their money.